The Kodaira classification of the moduli of hyperelliptic curves: Pointed admissible double covers and the hyperelliptic locus

-\begin{proof} For a general point on the intersection $\delta_{[2i+2]+S_1}\cap \delta_{[2g-2i]+S_2}$ there are two distinguished set of preimages, one where all the preimages of the markings $S_1\cap S_2$ under the cover $f$ lie on one rational bridge and one where both rational bridges contain preimages of the markings $f^{-1}(S_1\cap S_2)$.
-See Figure \ref{figure:contraction}.
-One observes that the map $\phi$ restricted to the locus of covers described in Figure \ref{figure:contraction} where both rational bridges intersect non-trivially the set $f^{-1}(S_1\cap S_2)$ has one-dimensional fibre, whereas the locus of covers where the markings over $S_1\cap S_2$ lie on the same rational bridge is not contracted. \end{proof}
+\begin{proof} For a general point on the intersection $\delta_{[2i+2]+S_1}\cap \delta_{[2g-2i]+S_2}$ there are two distinguished sets of preimages, one where all the markings over $S_1\cap S_2$ lie on one rational bridge and one where both rational bridges contain markings over $S_1\cap S_2$.
+The latter is shown in Figure \ref{figure:contraction}.
+Observe that the map $\phi$ restricted to the locus of covers described in Figure \ref{figure:contraction} where both rational bridges have marked points over $S_1\cap S_2$ has one-dimensional fibres, whereas the locus of covers where the markings over $S_1\cap S_2$ lie on the same rational bridge is not contracted.
+One observes that with the same notation as the proof of Proposition \ref{prop:exc_loc} the image of $\phi$ in $\overline{\rm{M}}_{g,[2g+2]+n}$ restricted to the locus described in Figure \ref{figure:contraction} coincides with the image of